nikolamihailov/React-Projects/kolplace - Final React Project SoftUni/README.md

 ## Technologies Used

 The REST API and the design are made entirely from scratch.
-The only library used is for animations - Framer Motion
+The only library for UI/UX used, is for animations - Framer Motion

 ### Backend Stack
 - [![Node.js](https://img.shields.io/badge/Node.js-✓-green)](https://nodejs.org/)